Selective organ targeting: Applications

 One of the most promising applications of SORT is cancer treatment.
 By targeting the cancerous cells in a specific organ, SORT may be able to deliver drugs or gene therapies directly to the cancerous cells while sparing the healthy cells in other organs.
 Selectivity for the spleen could also be applicable in treating cancer via chimeric antigen receptor (CAR)-T cell therapy and opens a new path for developing in vivo T-cell targeted mRNA delivery systems able to induce robust and transient CAR expression.

-There are promising applications in the combination of SORT and different delivery methods besides intravenous administration, such as nebulization, intrathecal or intramuscular administration, as these will deliver deliver the SORT molecules directed to targeted organs and further reduce systemic exposure.
+There are promising applications in the combination of SORT and different delivery methods besides intravenous administration, such as nebulization, intrathecal or intramuscular administration, as these will deliver the SORT molecules directed to targeted organs and further reduce systemic exposure.

 Additionally, SORT technology is applicable to several classes of established four-component LNPs, and various non-lipid nanoparticle components.
 This broadens the spectrum of its applications and enables the delivery of diverse therapeutics, encompassing not only nucleic acids but also single or multiple proteins, and even entire genome editors.